Platform.sh User Documentation

 type: 'ruby:3.3'

-This example uses Unicorn to run a Ruby application.
-You could use any Ruby application server such as Puma or Thin.
+This example uses Puma to run a Ruby application.
+You could use any Ruby application server such as Unicorn.

 Configure the .platform.app.yaml file with a few key settings as listed below.
 A complete example is included at the end of this section.